Can Alcohol Use Cause Cancer?

 - Consuming more than four drinks on any day or more than 14 drinks per week for men

-Public health cancer prevention strategies focus on reducing cancer deaths by asking people to:
+Public health cancer prevention strategies and some cancer treatments focus on reducing cancer deaths by asking people to:

 - Drink in moderation